MinnDevelopment/fxreddit/README.md

 ### Gallery Posts

 A gallery post is a reddit post with multiple attached images.
-Since Discord can only show a single image for link embeds, the description includes a tag line that indicates the existence of multiple images.
+Since Discord can only show a up to four images for link embeds, the description includes a tag line that indicates the total number of images.

 ![gallery post embed][gallery-post-embed]